Similar Articles

 Wolf

 Although the wolf can depict a feeling that ‘things’ are out to get us, the wolf in our dream often depicts just our fear.
 Fear is one of our instinctive reactions to situations, so is shown by an animal.
 We may find ourselves a prisoner of such feelings, as Anna in the example below.
-The wolf, as is suggested by such fairy stories as Red Riding Hood, also represents the female fear of powerful male sexuality; repressed sexuality or anger; emotions and drives frighten you.
+The wolf, as is suggested by such fairy stories as Red Riding Hood, also represents the female fear of powerful male sexuality; repressed sexuality or anger; emotions and drives that frighten you.
+See Animals

 But the wolf also appears in our dreams as a master of life in the wild.
 It is a group animal and has tremendous loyalty and protectiveness to its family and group.
 As such it can depict your intuitive understanding of life on earth, the seasons of life and death, and the deep wisdom of group relations.
-In some dreams the wolf is a protective companion on your life journey – what is the past has been called a spirit guide or totem animal.
-This sort of wisdom tells us that aggressive urges are natural to us, but sometimes they can turn back on ourselves and injure our wellbeing.
+In some dreams the wolf is a protective companion on your life journey – what in the past has been called a spirit guide or totem animal.
+This sort of wisdom tells us that aggressive urges are natural to us, but sometimes they can turn back on ourselves and injure our well being.
 You might then even dream of killing the wolf or animal in you.
 But love can resurrect that vital animal life and consciousness within you and the world.
 The following dream and commentary illustrates this.

-I dreamt two great wolf like dogs were on a headland.
+Example: I dreamt two great wolf like dogs were on a headland.
 They had to be killed for some reason.
 I shot them.
 They seemed to take a long time to die and I felt compassion for them.
 Now horses seemed to be lying with them.
 The death struggles became the horses – mares – struggles to give birth.
 I saw the vagina parted to show a head.
 Birth would follow.
 Nathan.

 Nathan explored his dream and had the following intuitive response to it as if someone was explaining it to him:

-“When you were trying to murder the lower animal forces in yourself they would not die, they only thresh about, trying to survive.
-Try bringing of life to them.
+“When you were trying to murder the animal forces in yourself they would not die, they only thresh about, trying to survive.
+Try bringing life to them.
 The bringing of love is represented by your desire not to have them suffer.
 Great love turns the destructiveness of the lower forces into creativeness.
 The gun was the destructiveness of the fears and angers in you turned against yourself.
 The love redeemed this power, directing it in a new way.
 Love enables new life to emerge.
 The new life promises strength where there was only fear.
 When you love yourself, you lift parts of your being into new life.”

 EXAMPLE: “I was in a caravan in the middle of a field and in this field was a large black wolf.
 Every time I tried to run from the caravan to the edge of the field, the wolf chased me back, so I was a prisoner in the caravan.
 It all sounds so simple now, but at the time I was truly terrified.”
 Anna S.